History of Philosophical Transactions

 Philosophical Transactions operated at a loss for most of its existence, and it was only from the mid-20th century that income from the journal regularly began to exceed expenditure.
 This surplus revenue is channelled into the Society’s grants programme, policy work, and international and educational endeavours.
 From 1989 editorial responsibility was transferred to individual Fellows, supported by advisory boards and the Society’s professional staff of publishers and editorial assistants.
 The journal went online in 1997, and the Society’s publishing stable has been supplemented by new journals covering new and interdisciplinary sciences and operating on newer models of publication.

-In 2017, original copies of all our journals from 1665 to 1996 were digitised to create the Royal Society Journal Collection: Science in the Making.
-Now we are looking to bring more content related to the journals out of our archive for you to explore.
+In 2017, original copies of all our journals from 1665 to 1996 were digitised to create the The Royal Society Journals Archive.
+Now we are bringing more content related to the journals out of our archive for you to explore.
 Science in the Making is a unique way for you to discover, transcribe, tag and comment on referee reports, photos, correspondence and more, previously only available to people visiting our library.